Zephyrosickness/HIVEMIND/README.md

-HIVEMIND is an all-in-one hub for various Arcaea projects.
+HIVEMIND is an all-in-one hub for various Arcaea projects I've made.
 ---
 Includes:
 Find all possible scores on a specified chart.
 Includes Score, FAR/LOST count, and Play Rating